ankurk91/laravel-ses-webhooks/README.md

 The payload of the events will be the instance of WebhookCall that was created for the incoming request.

-Let's take a look at how you can listen for such an event.
-In the `EventServiceProvider` you can register listeners.
+You can listen for such an event by registering the listener in your `EventServiceProvider` class.

 ```php
 protected $listen = [